Future-Systems-Lab/HypnoNeuro/README.md

 Most mental health systems manage symptoms while ignoring trauma, nutrient depletion, and the deeper emotional wounds driving suffering.

-HypnoNeuro transforms helplessness into conscious creation by integrating gamified, private, and accessible tools that honor the body’s pace and the cyclical nature of true healing.
+HypnoNeuro offers a new path by integrating gamified, private, and accessible tools that honor the body’s pace and the cyclical nature of true healing.

 **Healing does not require perfection, only presence and consistency.**